auremoser/pirateplotr/README.md

 pirateplotr
 ===========

-Ushahidi viz for pirates to plot projects
+Ushahidi viz for pirates to plot projects.

 Check out the [example here](http://ushahidi-auremoser.dotcloud.com/#).

 ### about